achrafaourik/Financial-Bot/README.md

 ## ⚠️ Prerequisites

-In order to be able to work with this project, Docker and Docker-Compose have to be installed on the machine.
+In order to be able to work with this project, `Docker` and `docker-compose` have to be installed on the host machine.

 ### Install Docker

-The official [Docker documentation](https://docs.docker.com/engine/) provies enough details to properly install Docker on your operating system.
-Please note that docker-compose should also be installed alongside with Docker.
+The official [Docker documentation](https://docs.docker.com/engine/) provies enough details to properly install `Docker` on your operating system.
+Please note that `docker-compose` should also be installed too.

 ## ⚡ Quick Setup